afcarl/simple_neutral_network/README.md

-# simple_neutral_network
+# simple neutral network
 simple neutral network in python

-This is a very simple neutral network classification in Python.
+This is a very simple neutral network implementation in Python.

-The details are in nn.py.
+The details are in nn.py, very easy to understand.

 I create a synthetic dataset and the results are visualized.